jugglinmike/command-the-command-line/src/material/history/index.md

 ???

-The differences between these modified versions of Unix effected the way that programmers wrote application code.
+The differences between these modified versions of Unix affected the way that programmers wrote application code.
 A program written for one "flavor" of Unix might not work on another.